jiayingwang/smart-match/README.md

 1
 ```

-BD(Block Distance): focus on the differences in the alphabet without considering the order.
+__BD(Block Distance)__: It focuses on the differences in the alphabet without considering the order.

 ```python
 smart_match.use('BD')